MicrosoftDocs/Dynamics-365-Operations.pt-br/articles/supply-chain/warehousing/wave-processing.md

 ### <a name="enable-the-wave-batch-job-details-page"></a>Habilitar a página Detalhes do trabalho em lotes do ciclo

-Se o sistema ainda não incluir a página **Detalhes do trabalho em lotes do ciclo**, vá para [Gerenciamento de recursos](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md) e ative o recurso *Detalhes do trabalho em lotes do ciclo*.
+Se o sistema ainda não incluir a página **Detalhes do trabalho em lotes do ciclo**, Acesse [Gerenciamento de recursos](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md) e ative o recurso *Detalhes do trabalho em lotes do ciclo*.

 ### <a name="use-the-wave-batch-job-details-page"></a>Usar a página Detalhes do trabalho em lotes do ciclo